artemshl/rsschool-cv/cv.md

 }
 ```
 ## Experience
-Did not take part in any projects related to IT
+Did not take part in any projects related to IT.
+This is my markdown [CV](https://github.com/artemshl/rsschool-cv/blob/gh-pages/cv.md)
 ## Education
 * __University:__ Belarusian State Agrarian Technical University, Manager-economist
 * __Courses:__